 Learn more about our plans in our Integrated Resource Plan and an article that explains the meaning of carbon-free energy.

 Opportunities for coal reduction.
-In June 2021, APS and the owners of Four Corners entered into an agreement that would allow Four Corners to operate seasonally at the election of the owners beginning in fall 2023, subject to the necessary governmental approvals and conditions associated with changes in plant ownership.
+In June 2021, APS and the owners of Four Corners entered into an agreement that would allow Four Corners to operate seasonally at the election of the owners as early as fall 2023, subject to the necessary governmental approvals and conditions associated with changes in plant ownership.
 Under seasonal operation, one generating unit would be shut down during seasons where electricity demand is reduced, such as the winter and spring.
 The other unit would remain online year-round, subject to market conditions as well as planned maintenance outages and unplanned outages.
+As of the date of this report, APS has elected not to begin seasonal operation due to market conditions.

 • Navajo Nation - $10 million and up to $1.25 million for the electrification of homes and businesses